bojanraic/local-k8s-env/README.md

    ```
 > NOTE: DNS resolution is handled by the local DNSMasq container, which is automatically started when you create or start the environment.
 It uses a structured approach:
 > - System services (databases, queues) use direct hostnames: `db.me.local`
-> - User applications use the configured subdomain: `some.${USER_SUBDOMAIN}.me.local` (default: app)
+> - User applications can use either:
+>   - Configured subdomain: `some.${APPS_SUBDOMAIN}.me.local` (default: app) when `use-apps-subdomain: true`
-> - Only the user subdomain allows wildcard resolution for security
+>   - Direct domain: `some.me.local` when `use-apps-subdomain: false`
+> - Wildcard DNS resolution is configured based on your subdomain setting
-> - User subdomain can be configured via `user-subdomain` setting in k8s-env.yaml
+> - Apps subdomain can be configured via `apps-subdomain` setting in k8s-env.yaml
+> - Whether to use the apps subdomain can be toggled with `use-apps-subdomain` setting
 >
 > This separation ensures system service names can't be spoofed through DNS.
-TLS certificates are automatically generated and trusted for both the main domain and .app subdomain.
+TLS certificates are automatically generated and trusted for the appropriate domains based on your configuration.

 1. **Service Credentials**:
    - Passwords for password-protected services are automatically generated and stored in `<local-dir>/<env-name>/service-secrets.txt`